AssoDePicche/php-di-container/README.md

 ### Contributing

-To contribuit to this project [follow these steps](./CONTRIBUTING).
+To contribute to this project [follow these steps](./CONTRIBUTING).

 ### Get in Touch